matthew-scherf/Only-One/README.md

 2. Different Purpose: The incompleteness theorems concern what can be proved within a system about arithmetic truths, not what is logically consistent or what admits valid models.
 The system makes no claims about proving all mathematical truths; it makes specific metaphysical claims that follow from its axioms.

-3. Consistency is External: The consistency of this system is verified by the *existence* of valid models (found by Nitpick), not by internal proof.
+3. Consistency is External: The consistency of this system is verified by the existence of valid models, not by internal proof.
 Gödel's limitation doesn't apply.

 Status: Gödel's theorems are inapplicable to this type of formal system.